So, you have been invited to a Bar or Bat mitzvah. How exciting!

 Hence, choose your gift wisely.

-If you’re not familiar with the kid at all, then giving the young Bar/Bat Mitzvah money is a very reasonable & neutral gift.
+If you’re not familiar with the Bar/Bat Mitzvah at all, then giving the young Bar/Bat Mitzvah cash is a very reasonable option.

-Cash or checks are mostly gifted in increments of $18 as the number 18 refers to the word life or chai in Hebrew.
-I recommend sticking to such a figure and not round off your gift to say, $50 or $100 as it would “offend” the receiver and his family (not really offend, but it’s kind of out of place).
+Cash or checks are usually gifted in increments of $18, which means “life” (or chai in Hebrew).
+I recommend sticking to such a figure and not round off your gift to say, $50 or $100 as it could potentially “offend” the receiver and his family (not really offend, but it’s kind of out of place).

 It might even be a good idea to give your gift in Israeli shekels (the Israeli currency), thereby encouraging the child to visit Israel sooner or later on in his / her life.

-As you might expect, the common tradition is to buy bonds in increments of 18.
+Tip: As you may have guessed, the common tradition is to buy bonds in increments of 18.

 These bonds are usually redeemable after five years, just at the time of the child being ready to enter college.
 This helps the child save some money, instead of spending it all at once (they’re still kids after all).

-If all of these options are out of question – You can always give a gift card, which gives the young adult the opportunity to buy what he or she deems fit.
+If all of these options are out of question – you can always give a gift card, which gives the young adult the opportunity to buy what he or she likes.

 Like any other special event or occasion, the gift is usually given at the reception.
-If there’s no Bar or Bat Mitzvah party, then you can give your gift after returning from the synagogue.
+If there’s no Bar or Bat Mitzvah party, then you can give your gift after you return from the synagogue.

-Now tell me: what Bar or Bar Mitzvah gifts to you tend to give away?
+Now tell me: what Bar/Bar Mitzvah gifts are you planning to get?